• Skip to primary navigation

 Quality

 Better Life Technology manufactures the G-Floor line of garage floor mats in Emporia, Kansas.
 They are made with 100% polyvinyl throughout the entire mat.
-You can’t find better made mats.
+You can’t find better-made mats.

 Best value garage floor mat

-Due to the small coin design being slightly thinner than G-Floor’s commercial grade mats, the price point is better.
 In fact, it’s often cheaper than some of the overseas knock-offs of this design that is currently being sold today.

 We have found that the best place to purchase the G-Floor Small Coin garage floor mat is from Garage Flooring LLC.
 They have a 110% price match guarantee which includes free shipping.
 In addition, they have excellent customer service.